francoiswnel/Complex-Number-Multi-Tool/README.md

 # Complex Number Multi-Tool

-The Complex Number Multi-Tool is a program for the HP 35S calculator which combine a few missing functions into one label.
+The Complex Number Multi-Tool is a program for the HP 35S calculator which combines a few missing functions into one label.

 # Features